 NASCLA Contractors Guide to Business, Law and Project Management

-Basic 12th Edition - eBook
+Basic 12th Edition - Tabs Bundle

 The NASCLA Contractors Guide to Business, Law and Project Management is organized into 3 sections.

 Part 1 focuses on planning and starting your business.
 This section will help you formulate a business plan, choose a business structure, understand licensing and insurance requirements and gain basic management and marketing skills.